 Approach: I led the the design and build of a marketing database that includes catalog mailing files, order history and email communications.
 Based on key business drivers like "products per order" and "orders per catalog" we created a series of peronsa that were named after the characters in children's books.
 Examples:

-Issue.
+Social Network FootprintIssue.
 Early in the adoption of social technology clients asked the question: Are my customes on social networks and if so where?

 Approach: By combining social network profiles with traditional overlay data from 3rd party vendors we can understand who is where.
 The example shown used registered voters from the fall of 2008 to illustrate the penetration of social networks among Democrats and Republicans.
 While Democrats had a higher penetration, the gap wasn't as large as one might expect from the popular media.
+We also reversed the process and profiled the audience of various networks to help set targeting priorities.

 What's Your Wind Worth?